JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/additional_minor_features.md

 EP: `com.intellij.editorTabTitleProvider`

 [`EditorTabTitleProvider`](upsource:///platform/ide-core-impl/src/com/intellij/openapi/fileEditor/impl/EditorTabTitleProvider.java)
-allows for specifying custom names and tooltips displayed in the titel of editor tabs.
+allows for specifying custom names and tooltips displayed in the title of editor tabs.
 Please see, e.g.,
 [`GradleEditorTabTitleProvider`](upsource:///plugins/gradle/src/org/jetbrains/plugins/gradle/util/GradleEditorTabTitleProvider.kt)
 which shows how the project name is added to the editor tab for Gradle files.